 - Be involved in a serious accident which would put their inheritance at risk

 - Acquire a serious illness that requires nursing home care

 - Die prematurely

 The manner in which you leave your property to your children determines how much asset protection they will have.
 This may be especially important if your children are doctors, lawyers, landlords, or business owners, as these professions are subject to a larger proportion of lawsuits.
-It is equally a sensitive concern if your children have a history of substance abuse or have a string of bad marriages.
+It is an equally sensitive concern if your children have a history of addiction or have had a string of bad marriages.

 We are often asked if there is a way our clients can leave their legacy to their children without the son-in-law or daughter-in-law getting everything.
-The answer is: Yes, we do this quite frequently.
+The answer is that yes, we do this quite frequently.

 We help clients create lifetime trusts for their children, so their children will be protected from divorcing spouses, creditors, and lawsuits.
 It is a tremendous gift to your beneficiaries and one that passes your care and values to them in a meaningful way.
 This is one of the most sought after reasons why our clients utilize our planning solutions.

 With offices in Madison and Evansville, the attorneys at Wilson Law Group assist clients with Estate & Business Planning, Probate & Trust Administration, and Elder Law & Medicaid Planning throughout Southern Wisconsin.